-- 1 Click Start, then select Control Panel, then Performance and Maintenance. - 2 Click System, click the Hardware tab, then click Device Manager.
+- 2 Click/Double-click the System icon, click the Hardware tab, then click Device Manager.
 The Device Manager opens. - 3 Click View, select Resources by type, then double-click Interrupt request (IRQ).
 All IRQs and their hardware assignments are displayed.

-To check IRQ usage in Windows Me, Windows 2000, and Windows 98:
+To check IRQ usage in Windows Me and Windows 98: